mongodb-developer/SocialStats/README.md

 ### Local

 I do my development work locally on my machine.
-* **Git**: I have a local copy of my development branch in the project repo.
-The project repo stores everything in my app including my hosted html files and my serverless functions.
+* **Git**: I have a local copy of my development branch in the Git repo.
+The Git repo stores everything in my app including my hosted html files and my serverless functions.
 * **Tests**: I can run unit tests that test my serverless functions.
 Since I don’t have a way to run Realm locally on my machine, that’s all I can test.
 I need to push my code to Realm in order to run manual tests, integration tests, and UI tests.

 ### Moving from Local to Development